 So far as eating miner’s lettuce is concerned, there is really no reason to stray beyond the salad.
 This is how most of us enjoy it today, and it’s how the Native Americans ate the plant — although I think I’ll skip the trick performed by a few tribes that lived around Auburn, California: They would apparently strew miner’s lettuce leaves along the highways of a particular kind of ant, which would then excrete something acidic (formic acid, maybe?) on the leaves, flavoring them like vinegar.
 Weird, eh?
 I think I’ll stick to vinaigrette.

-Normally I mix greens to create certain flavors and textures (I wrote about making a proper salad a while back), but sometimes I prefer to eat miner’s lettuce solo.
+Normally I mix greens to create certain flavors and textures, but sometimes I prefer to eat miner’s lettuce solo.
 You really get to know a green when you do this, and you don’t want to dress such a salad too heavily; just a light coating is all.

 I made a light mustard vinaigrette for the dressing, and added some fresh ground black pepper and a little flake salt for texture and crunch.
 The effect is tart, smooth, a little crunchy, and very “green” tasting.
 Miner’s lettuce is also known as winter purslane (they’re both in the portulaca family) and if you have ever eaten regular summer purslane, you can appreciate the succulent texture of this plant.